BetaNYC/floodgen/README.md

 This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

+## Deploy on GitHub Pages

+Make sure to add the [nextjs.yml](https://github.com/BetaNYC/floodgen/blob/main/.github/workflows/nextjs.yml) in the .github/ workflows doc path

+comment out these codes:
+  # with:
+    # Automatically inject basePath in your Next.js configuration file and disable
+          # server side image optimization (https://nextjs.org/docs/api-reference/next/image#unoptimized).
+          #
+          # You may remove this line if you want to manage the configuration yourself.
+          # static_site_generator: nextÏ
+  #- name: Static HTML export with Next.js
+    # run: ${{ steps.detect-packagmanager.outputs.runner }} next export

+in the next config.js file please add:

+const nextConfig = {
+  output: "export",
+  basePath: "",
+};

 ## Learn More

 To learn more about Next.js, take a look at the following resources: